yoichiojima-2/polygot/README.md

-# polygot
+# polyglot

-learn various languages by building servers in them
+learn various languages by writing servers in them, without LLM help because the main purpose is learning them